 The document PA/PH/CEP (13) 110 which described the policy for assessment of CEP applications has been revised following a review of current practice.

-The last monthly activity report for the Certification of Substances Division (DCEP) is now available for July 2016.
+The last monthly activity report for the Certification of Substances Division (DCEP) is now available.

-The application forms for the submission of new CEP applications and for requests for revision/renewal have been slightly revised...
+The application forms for the submission of new Certificate of Suitability applications and for requests for revision or renewal have been slightly revised...

 With the implementation of the ICH Q3D guideline on elemental impurities, the control of elemental impurities is undergoing a shift in paradigm, moving away from pure substance-based testing towards a holistic control strategy in the finished product.

 The EDQM is pleased to announce that the 2016 issue of Pharmeuropa Bio & Scientific Notes is available online

 The Ph.
 Eur.
 Commission unanimously decided to grant Japan observer status.
 This brings to 30 the number of observers, from 6 continents.

 The chapter on Chemical Imaging (5.24) was adopted by the European Pharmacopoeia Commission at the end of November 2016.

 Pharmeuropa contains draft pharmacopoeial texts for which the European Pharmacopoeia Commission is seeking comment.